 There are a couple of subtle features on this bag that we like.
 Although the zipper doesn't feature an anti-snag slide, the partial sleeve of stiff fabric that's sewn next to it is effective at preventing snags.
 The Furnace also has a convenient stash pocket for storing a phone or headlamp.
 It happens to be our favorite stash pocket because it's on the inside of the bag where your batteries will stay warm, and its zipperless design is ultralight.

 The Furnace is one of the more affordable down bags out there.
-However, it's notably bulkier and heavier than the Kelty Cosmic, which lists for $10 less.
-Other similarly priced synthetic bags also provide similar warmth while weighing less and packing smaller.
+However, it's noticeably bulkier and heavier than at least a couple down bags that cost less.
+Meanwhile, similarly priced synthetic bags also provide similar warmth while weighing less and packing smaller.
 For these reasons, we don't consider the Furnace a particularly great value.

 — Jack Cramer